 2.3 Workshop Structure

 Start with a high-level overview.
 The facilitator—likely a member of the assessment team—should review the key findings and recommendations for each of the technical areas covered in the report.
 After a short break, the attendees can break up into smaller groups based on their area of expertise.
+To the extent possible, aim for a balance of women and men in the working groups.
 Provide printed copies of the specific chapter that each group will be reviewing.
 The group can then go review individual findings and recommendations and provide their insights.
 They should identify any errors, gaps, or inconsistencies, and prioritize the top three recommendations that should be implemented.
 This template may be useful in guiding the prioritization process, reminding participants to consider potential impact as well as feasibility.
 This feedback will help shape the final report and will help create a road map for action.
 Depending on the length of the workshop, this part can be broken up into two separate break-out sessions: one focused on the findings, and another focused on the recommendations.
 A completed prioritization exercise is available as an additional resource.